jg-rp/liquid/README.rst

 Quick Start
 -----------

-See `Shopify's documentation <https://shopify.github.io/liquid/>`_ for details of template syntax and available tags and filters.
+Please see `Shopify's documentation <https://shopify.github.io/liquid/>`_ for template syntax details and a reference of available tags and filters.

 An application typically creates a single ``Environment``, with a template ``Loader``, then loads and renders templates from that environment.
+This example assumes a folder called ``templates`` exists in the current working directory, and that the template file ``index.html`` exists within it.

 .. code-block:: python